koki/short/docs/resources/index.md

 # Introduction

-Short defines ops-friendly resource types that correspond to the Kubernetes types.
+Short defines ops-friendly syntax for Kubernetes manifests.

 This section includes information about

- - Each of the supported types in Short
+ - Each of the supported resource types in Short
- - Type conversion from Short to Kubernetes
+ - Converting from Short syntax to Kubernetes
- - Type conversion from Kubernetes to Short
+ - Converting from Kubernetes syntax to Short
- - Skeleton for each of the types
+ - Skeleton for each of the resource types
- - Examples for each of the types
+ - Examples for each of the resource types

 # Short approach

 Short follows the same basic principles for Short'ing all Kubernetes types.

- - Remove the need to specify boiler plate (`apiVersion`, `Kind`, `metadata`, `spec`, `status`... keys)
+ - Reduce boilerplate (`apiVersion`, `Kind`, `metadata`, `spec`, `status`... keys)
  - Simplify expressions and consolidate relevant information
- - Intuitive and obvious names instead of long winded code style Key names (eg. `soft` affinity instead of `preferredDuringSchedulingIgnoredDuringExecution`)
+ - Intuitive and obvious naming instead of long, programming-style keys (eg. `soft` affinity instead of `preferredDuringSchedulingIgnoredDuringExecution`)
- - Group Information that are related to one another
+ - Group related information
  - **DO NOT LOSE ANY INFORMATION**

-We look at each resource and define the short syntax for it based on the above principles.
+We look at each resource and define Short syntax for it based on the principles above.

-All Kubernetes resource have the `TypeMeta` and `ObjectMeta` structures embedded in them.
-The Short syntax pulls the contents of these structures to the top level Key.
+All Kubernetes resources have the `TypeMeta` and `ObjectMeta` structures embedded in them.
+The Short syntax pulls the contents of these structures to the top-level Key.

 ### Type Meta